Asking the right questions gets you the right answers

 It is always in your best interest to show respect to the person you are interviewing, even if you do not share the same opinions.
 Make sure they are comfortable, and if they do not want to answer a particular question, then do not pressure them.
 And, at the end of the interview, transcribe it.
 If you do not have time to do it yourself, have it done professionally so you can be assured of complete accuracy of all the facts.

 This is where Alphabet can help.
-Let us transcribe your documentary interviews today!
+Use our interview transcription service to transcribe your documentary interviews today!
 You can contact us on +44 (0) 1707 260027.